All Episodes

 How many of you watch the Academy Awards?

-Chris Rock, did you remember the bit you didn't see it?
+Chris Rock, do you remember the bit?

-It's all legit, and they bring these guys out and it's their payment.
+And they bring these guys out and it's their payment.

 Price Waterhouse does it gratis in exchange for being given stage time.

-Well, they Chris Rock did a bit on this and brought out three young men, Asian young men.
+Well, Chris Rock did a bit on this and brought out three young men, Asian young men.

-What well seven, eight years old.
+Well, they're kids, seven, eight years old.

 Well, anyway, what's happened now is that the Academy has thrown Chris Rock overboard here because a number of Asians have objected to this as tasteless and offensive.

-But the point is they rehearsed it.
+But the point is, they rehearsed it.

 Everybody signed off on it.